 - Northern lights (aurora borealis): From September 21 to March 21 it is dark after 18 (6pm), and good conditions for northern lights.
 It is most often seen around 22-23 at night (10-11pm), but may appear any time it’s dark.

-- Skiing: Northern Alpine Guides
+- Skiing: Northern Alpine Guides offers all kinds of ski tours.

 - Book recommendation: Lofoten: Skiing In The Magic Islands by Jonas Dahlstrup and Thorbjørn Enevold.
 The book is also sold at Klatrekaféen in Henningsvær.